d-uzlov/k8s-homelab/docs/kubeadm.md

 Grep `InhibitDelayMaxSec` in files in these directories.

-In Ubuntu the limit is 30 seconds:
+In Ubuntu and Debian the limit is 30 seconds:
 - `/usr/lib/systemd/logind.conf.d/unattended-upgrades-logind-maxdelay.conf`

 Uninstall `unattended-upgrades` to fix it.